-In this hurricane-rated pergola article we explain the following points in detail:
+In this article we explain the following points in detail:

-Any outdoor structure like a pergola or cabana has to be able to stand up to whatever Mother Nature is going to throw at it.
+Any outdoor structure like a pergola or cabana has to be able to stand up strong winds.

 For homeowners living in hurricane zones, the term “all-weather” takes on a whole new meaning.
 If you live in a heavy wind or hurricane-prone area, such as Texas or Florida, will your pergola stay secure in the unpredictable and powerful winds?
 We get asked that question quite often here at Azenco.

-In short, there are two important factors that allow a pergola to withstand a hurricane:
+In short, there are two important factors that allow a pergola to withstand strong winds:

 - First, the pergola structure itself must be of the highest quality.
 Your pergola has to be fabricated from materials that can stand up to extreme weather, with joints and internal structural engineering that is up to the task.

 - Second, anchoring your pergola is absolutely critical.
 If you live in a windy area, the footings for your pergola will need to be engineered to withstand hurricane-force winds.
 There are also some intuitive design elements that can help your pergola ride out a major storm too!